 Even as the thought occurred, Haghuf turned a corner and found himself face to face with a pair of huge, fiery golden eyes.
 He froze in place.
 Thoughts of retreat mixed with realisation of futility… there was no escape.
 But the dragon turned and ambled away nonchalantly.
 It had obviously eaten recently.

 It was then that Haghuf identified the blood stench mixed with the sulphur on its breath.
 He clutched the wall for support.
 His knees wobbled shamefully.
 Such abject terror was unfitting to a goblin, especially one of his mother’s people, but it was in the nature of all living things to fear death at the claws of such a beast.
 He wondered for a moment how many of his people knew such fear when the dragon actually took them.
 It was too easy to be philosophical about something that happened to someone else.

 A few more turns and suddenly he was amongst them - the forgers.
 Dozens of the dark, fire toughened goblins were to be seen working among the cacophony of noisy hammering that had been the only sound Haghuf had known in his youth.
 One of them broke away from an assembly line to greet him.
 They bowed to each other casually, then Haghuf handed the bag of apples to the Foringen.
 The dark goblin bowed again in thanks.Then the dance began.
 Haghuf remembered the movements he needed.
 He had indeed run them through his mind many times over as he had descended the paths to this realm.
 The Foringen answered in his own dance of communication.
 The explanation was straight-forward.
 No riddles this time, only answers.
 At last, Haghuf understood.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JaqWrite a Review